rainbowflesh/rainbowflesh.github.io/docs/tello_hack.md

 Two Wi-Fi cards are also required, one of which must be in monitor mode.

-> I  chose the RK3399 chip as the card, but the RockPi pre-built Ubuntu Focal **didn't enable** this driver by default; make sure you choose a usable driver will make your life easier.
+> I  chose the RK3399 chip as the card, but the RockPi pre-built Ubuntu Focal **didn't enable** this driver by default; choose a right device make your life easier.

-I use front-end and back-end separated web service architecture as CUAS, meanwhile I use RockPi board as a web server, follow the [document](https://wiki.radxa.com/Rock4/getting_started) write **Ubuntu 20.04 Server** image to it.
+This system use front-end and back-end separated web service architecture, based on Ubuntu Server OS.

-After that, install the necessary software `kismet`, `python3.8` and `aircrack-ng`.
+Use `kismet` to monitor devices information, `aircrack-ng` handle de-auth attack, `NetworkManager` and `python-socket` controls connection.

 ### Take a try first